OrestHaponov/Kittens/README.md

     git clone https://github.com/OrestHaponov/Kittens.git

-4) Then open clone folder and open terminal in this folder;
+4) Then open the clone folder and choose folder with variant of project;

+5) Open terminal in this folder;

-5) Run command "npm install";
+6) Run command "npm install";

-6) Run command "npm run dev";
+7) Run command "npm run dev";

-6) Open this link in browser http://localhost:3000
+8) Open this link in browser http://localhost:3000